Muriukidavid/systemc-examples/D-flipflop/README.md

 ```

 ### Conclusions
 The desired output was visualized on the program, gtkwave.
-This is an indicator that the program indeed does work.
+This is an indicator that the implementation of the D-flipflop indeed does work.